vintagefilmography/HDR-UX178-1DIR-2-3-EXP-COMBINED-V1/README.md

 is used to switch between the 2EXP and 3EXP mode.
 REWIND OFF - 2EXP mode
 REWIND ON - 3EXP mode
+Important note:
+When stopping the Hawkeye turn the RUN switch off before the REWIND switch.
+Failing
+to do that may result in the last dark image missing.

 Note: Hawkeye board V12 or higher and MSP FW are required for proper HDR operation to provide four or six camera triggers for a single external trigger.
 The firmware is available here.
 Download the workspace_v9.zip file and extract it